decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Choice of underlying curve

 BBS signatures can be implemented on any pairing-friendly curve.
-However care MUST be taken when selecting one that is appropriate, this specification defines a profile for using the BLS12-381 curve in (#ciphersuites) which as a curve currently achieves close to 128-bit security.
+However care MUST be taken when selecting one that is appropriate, this specification defines a ciphersuite for using the BLS12-381 curve in (#ciphersuites) which as a curve currently achieves close to 128-bit security.

 ## Security of spkGen